Working with PDFs

 A signer will receive the following email about a document that needs to be signed:

-Once the signer clicks Open and Sign, the document is opened in the browser on any device.
-To sign a document, the signer will need to type the name in the signature field.
-From there, the signer has 3 choices under ActionsSend the document back to the sender, Save and Finish Later, or Decline to Sign.
+Once the signer clicks Open and Sign, they can open the document in the browser on any device.
+To sign a document, the signer taps on the respective signature field in the form and draws their signature.
+From there, the signer has three choices under Actions: Send the document back to the sender, Save and Finish Later, or Decline to Sign.

-In addition, the email is sent to both the signer and the sender of the document.
+The confirmation email is sent to both the signer and the sender of the document.

 Document retraction

-If a document needs to be retracted, proceed to the Sent for Signaturesection-> select the file -> tap Void:
+If a document needs to be retracted, proceed to the Sent for Signature section -> select the file -> tap Void:

-The retracted file will no longer be available for the signer and will appear in My Inbox.
+The admins can also void the documents from the Admin Portal, in the Document Status section.
+The retracted file will no longer be available for the signer and will appear in the sender’s My Inbox section.

 Continue with signed documents in the workflow